-In August 2020, there was an exceedance at the Shag/Liberty Slough.
-Although this exceedance has not triggered a management plan, we need to be mindful of our pesticide usage.
+Although these exceedances have not triggered a management plan, we need to be mindful of our pesticide usage.
 If there are two more exceedances over the next two years, it will trigger a management plan for us.

 MANAGEMENT PLANS IN PROGRESS

 * Sediment Toxicity (Hyalella) & Associated Pyrethroid Products in Sediments (Ulatis) - This site had sediment toxicity exceedances in April 2018 & April 2019 and related levels of pyrethroid pesticides in the sediments.
 Growers represented by the Ulatis Creek site are exploring and implementing management practices to address the exceedances and to better understand the sources.
 Informational Materials for Growers

 There were zero exceedances in 2020 at the Ulatis Creek monitoring site.
 On April 21, 2022, there was a sediment toxicity exceedance at Ulatis Creek.
 Although in the past there was enough information to determine the likely cause of the sediment toxicity exceedances to be caused by pyrethroid pesticides.
 This time it is more difficult to pinpoint the cause of the exceedance.
 This exceedance will extend the current management plan 3 additional years.

 *Salinity (electrical conductivity, pH), Ecoli, Dissolved Oxygen (There continues to be frequent exceedances for these parameters at all of our sites) - Regional Board put requirements on hold for these Management Plans across the Central Valley as we work to better understand their connection to irrigated agricultural operations.